Cloudbox/Cloudbox/README.md

 Cloudbox is an Ansible playbook for deploying a cloud media server stack on an Ubuntu server with the use of Docker containers.

-This project is limited to an AMD64 machine running Ubuntu Server 16.04 LTS and designed for fresh systems.
+This project is designed for fresh systems and limited to AMD64 machines running Ubuntu Server 16.04 LTS.

 Featured Applications: